jastadd/jastadd/README.md

 Copyright (c) 2005-2013, The JastAdd Team.
 All rights reserved.

-JastAdd2 is  is covered by the modified BSD License.
+JastAdd2 is covered by the modified BSD License.
 For the full license text see the LICENSE file.

 Obtaining JastAdd2